 Go to Settings > Privacy, then turn on Location Services.

-Turn on Find My iPad.
+Turn on Find My iPhone.

 To have your device send its last location prior to the battery running out, turn on Send Last Location.

 A family member can help you locate your missing device if you set up location sharing with them before your device is lost.
 See Locate a family member’s missing device.

 On iPhone or another iOS device, open Find My iPhone.

 Or on a computer, go to the Find My iPhone web app on iCloud.